apecloud/kubeblocks/docs/developer_docs/integration/parameter-configuration.md

 3. Methods for dynamic parameter changes:

-   As shown in Table 1., parameters can be dynamically reconfigured in various ways.
-Therefore, specify different dynamic update methods for different engines.
+   As shown in Table 1., parameters can be dynamically configured in various ways.
+Therefore, specify different dynamic configuration methods for different engines.

 4. Definition of parameter validation rules: